 According to the Mekong River Commission (MRC), the drought has brought the water levels of the Mekong River to their lowest levels in at least 60 years.
-Further, most parts of the lower Mekong basin have been experiencing exceptionally low flow since June.
+Further, most parts of the lower Mekong basin have been experiencing shallow flow since June.

-An MRC preliminary analysis noted that Cambodia and Thailand will be hit harder than Laos and Vietnam.
+An MRC preliminary analysis noted that the drought would hit Cambodia and Thailand harder than Laos and Vietnam.

 “The drought is caused by insufficient rainfall during the wet season with a delayed arrival and earlier departure of the monsoon rain and an El Niño event that has created an abnormally high temperature and high evapotranspiration,” the commission said.

-During a normal year, the monsoon rains usually start in late May and end in October.
+During a typical year, the monsoon rains usually start in late May and end in October.
 But this year, they began almost two weeks late and stopped about three weeks earlier.

-Lam Hung Son, head of the MRC’s regional flood and drought management center, said that this year’s prolonged dry weather condition can adversely impact agricultural and crop production in the member countries.
+Lam Hung Son, head of the MRC’s regional flood and drought management center, said that this year’s prolonged dry weather condition could adversely impact agricultural and crop production in the member countries.